-Reading – $118
+Reading – $118/year

 The final, smallest category centers on reading materials – books, magazines, and newspapers, in other words.
 This category has a special place in my heart because reading is not only my primary hobby, but it’s also (in my view) one of the best ways a person can improve themselves.
 Reading teaches you new things, improves your language skills, and introduces you to new ideas and new modes of thinking.

 Plus, it can be a very inexpensive hobby.
 Here are some ways to do just that.

 Your local library has thousands of books, CDs, DVDs, and magazines just sitting there, waiting to be checked out, for free.
 I’m a frequent user of the Ames Public Library – it fuels much of my own reading, plus it has exposed my children to hundreds of books over the years.
 Total cost?
 Nothing.
 Whenever I hear of a book I want to read, the library is the first place I check.

 The second place I check for a book I want to read is PaperBackSwap.
 PBS is an online book trading service.
 When you sign up, you list ten books from your own book collection that you’re willing to mail to someone else, then the system issues you two “credits.”
 Each credit can be used to request a book from the system, which another user will mail to you for free.
 When someone requests a book that you’ve listed, just mail it out to them (PBS gives you a sheet to print that works like a mailing label with the address already on it) and, when they receive it, you get another “credit” with which to order any book they have.
 I love this service and use it almost constantly.

 My third string option for books to read is to visit secondhand book stores, yard sales, and thrift shops to see what books they have on their shelves.
 Time and time again, I’m surprised at the number of quality titles that can be found if you dig around – and quite often, they can be had for a few nickels.